xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 };
 ```

-And in everyplace that we need a store, we use the one provided or we search there the named passed.
+And in every place that we need a store, we use the one provided, or we search there the named passed.
 This allows us the remove a lot of "store={store}".

 ```js
 class FreezerConnect extends React.Component